siquick/web-agent/README.md

 ### Notes

-- All model traffic routes through Hugging Face’s OpenAI-compatible REST API; adjust `HF_ROUTER_MODEL` in environment variables if you wish to target another deployment (e.g., `Qwen/Qwen3-32B:groq`).
+- Model traffic routes through Hugging Face’s OpenAI-compatible REST API.
+Set `HF_ROUTER_MODEL` (defaults to `Qwen/Qwen3-32B:cerebras`) to any model listed in the [Hugging Face Inference catalog](https://huggingface.co/inference/models) that supports the chat completions interface.
 - Reflection is constrained to a single additional turn to limit token and cost overhead.
 Tune `max_reflection_rounds` on `ToolUseAgent` if you need deeper self-critique.
 - Summaries are only generated after a minimum conversation length to save tokens on short interactions.

-Enjoy building on top of the agent!
-Contributions welcome.